-For the past six years, the Office of Sustainability and Environmental Resources (OSER) has been awarded a grant from the Maryland Energy Administration’s (MEA) EmPOWER Clean Energy Communities program.
-Our seventh Power Saver Retrofits (PSR7) program will provide Home Performance with Energy Star audits and energy-saving home improvements to moderate- and low-income households through May 2020 (as long as funding is available).
+For the past seven years, the Office of Sustainability and Environmental Resources (OSER) has been awarded a grant from the Maryland Energy Administration’s (MEA) EmPOWER Clean Energy Communities program.
+Our eighth Power Saver Retrofits (PSR8) program will provide Home Performance with Energy Star audits and energy-saving home improvements to moderate- and low-income households through May 2021 (as long as funding is available).

 Eligible Energy-saving Projects